Learning Disability Today

 Median pay for autistic people last year was a third less than for non-disabled people

-Staff with autism as their main impairment had a wider pay gap in 2021 than those with other types of impairment, according to new data from the Office of National Statistics (ONS).
+Autistic staff (where autism was their main impairment) had a wider pay gap in 2021 than those with other types of impairment, according to new data from the Office of National Statistics (ONS).

 The median pay for autistic people was standing at 33% less than non-disabled employees without a long-lasting health condition.